Workers' Compensation Insurance

 Specialized Workers' Compensation Insurance

-- Wage replacement for employees who are disabled by work-related injuries or illnesses.
-By law, replaced wages should be adequate, equitable, prompt, and certain; and injured workers are entitled to replacement of their wages for the period of time that they are totally or partially disabled.
-With wage replacement coverage, your church is financially prepared, and cash benefits are computed as a percentage of the worker’s wages.
+- Replacing wages for employees who are disabled by work-related injuries or illnesses.
+By law, replaced wages should be adequate, equitable, prompt, and certain.
+Further, injured workers are entitled to wage replacement for the period of time that they are totally or partially disabled.
+With wage replacement coverage, your church is financially prepared.
+Additionally, cash benefits are computed as a percentage of the worker’s wages.

 - Restoring disabled workers by paying for any medical/vocational rehabilitation deemed necessary in order to enable the employee’s return to productive employment?
-As an employer, you are required to provide medical care to workers at no cost to them in order to restore them to their former physical condition.
+As an employer, you must provide medical care to workers at no cost to them.
 With workers’ compensation coverage, your church will have a financial provision in place to pay costs including:

 - First aid treatment